louis993546/louis993546.github.io/content/posts/2018-10-03-interviews/index.md

+---
+title: Test
+author: Louis Tsai
+date: 2019-04-30
+hero: ./images/hero.jpg
+excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
-# Interviews: the good, the bad, and the (sort of) ugly
+---# Interviews: the good, the bad, and the (sort of) ugly

 Now that I am pretty much off the interview treadmill, I just want to quickly write down my experience in the last 2-ish months.
 Hopefully some of this will give recruiters/HR/someone a bit better understanding of what I (and hopefully other developers) look for during an interview.